-A warm sweatshirt, a smoky fire and a greasy burger.
+A warm sweatshirt, a smoky fire, a greasy burger, baked beans.

 I associate baked beans with camping.
 Canned baked beans were a simple, crowd-pleasing food when the family headed into the wilderness.
 Or a half-bulldozed patch of woods converted into a campground.

 Baked beans pair perfectly with a setting sun and a juicy burger around a campfire.
 All you needed to do was crack open the can and set it down on the grill alongside the hot dogs and burger patties.
 It was crude.
 But it worked.

 I loved baked beans so much that I microwaved them for lunch when I had days off of school.
 They were an easy and tasty lunch.

 How clueless I was to the healthfulness of food.
 No wonder I used to be obese.